ghtorrent/ghtorrent.org/services.md

 To obtain access to any of the services, add your public SSH key (usually in `~/.ssh/id_rsa.pub`), using a pull request, to [this file](https://github.com/ghtorrent/ghtorrent.org/blob/master/keys.txt).
+All pull requests are merged on Friday afternoon, so please wait a bit before firing a reminder email.

 To create a public/private key pair, use `ssh-keygen`.
 Here are some hints on how to generate GHTorrent compatible SSH keys: